Start Here!

-IB Physics Exam Breakdown of Exam Content [UPDATED for 2024]
+IB Physics Exam Breakdown of Exam Content [2025+ Exams]

-Shocking Fact!
-Not all topics in IB Physics are represented equally in the final exams and you must be strategic to maximise marks and minimise effort.
+Not all topics in IB Physics are represented equally in the final exam.
+ALSO, with a few exam tips, you can easily improve your overall score.

 If your aim is to get good marks in your IB Physics exams then you need to study strategically.
 This means you should have a ‘plan of action’ for your exam revision.
 This plan should be based on evidence and calculated hunches.
 I'll walk you through a detailed plan below.